tylerakonom/GTMolecular/README.md

 ## Create an analysis plan
 *For this kind of analysis, I plan to preprocess reads the same way that researchers performed their preprocessing.*

-### Data preprocessing
+### Data retrieval

 1. Download raw reads of a single patient pre/post treatment (Fastq)

 *I picked CTDC33 as my sample to work with.
 This patient had baseline, first response, and PBMC samples all sequenced with the same targeted gene panel*

-Identify relevant samples/runs in the NCBI Run Selector to download
+2. Identify relevant samples/runs in the NCBI Run Selector to download.
 Patient CTDC33 has four relevant samples:

 * CTDC33 (Baseline) (SRR13973737)
 * CTDC33-2 (1st response) (SRR13973738)
-* CDTC33-3 (PBMCs) (SRR13973947)
+* CTDC33-3 (PBMCs) (SRR13973947)

-Downloaded to local machine using [SRA toolkit](https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit) by navigating to local directory and running:
+3. Downloaded to local machine using [SRA toolkit](https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit) by navigating to local directory and running:

 	fastq-dump [Run number]

-2. Preprocess/prepare data
+### Preprocessing

+1. Deduplicate reads based off of random barcodes on P7 index sites
+* The authors don't elaborate on this step outside of "used in-house scripts".
+They also don't give much information on what step the publically-available dataset was uploaded at.
+However, the manuscript says that the reads are paired-end, and there is only a single file per sample.
+For this reason, I expect that the files are uploaded after filtering and adapater removal.
-* Map (Burrows-Wheeler Aligner [v0.7.10] ["mem" algorithm]) to appropriate reference genome (hg19)
+2. Map (Burrows-Wheeler Aligner ["mem" algorithm] [v0.7.17]) to appropriate reference genome (GRCh38)
+* Instead of building indexes from scratch using bwa, I downloaded the necessary index file from NCBI directly.
+* -M tag required for GATK variant calling
+*This step proved to be too much to run on Google Colab.
+The aligner that the authors used is CPU limited, and Google Colab only allows the use of a single CPU.
+Processing 3 samples would've taken ~72 hours, so I downloaded the fastq files to my local machine and uploaded them to RC at CU Boulder.
+I no longer have access to software installation, so I performed the next steps using the CURC-provided modules.
+Documentation for CURC can be found [here](https://curc.readthedocs.io/en/latest/index.html).*
+* Adapted previously used scripts to submit alignment jobs to CURC using 24 cores on 1 thread.
-* Convert to BAM files and sorted (SAMtools [v1.1])
+3. Convert to BAM files and sorted (Picard [v2.27.5])
+* Run using a compile node and command line on the alpine cluster at CU Boulder.
+Loaded picard module using:

+$module load picard

+* Performed read sorting with:

+$java -jar $PICARD SortSam INPUT={filename}.sam OUTPUT={filename}_sorted.bam SORT_ORDER=coordinate

+* Generated alignment metrics with samtools (v1.16.1) on the command line using:

 ### Data analysis

-3. Perform variant calling
+1. Perform variant calling

 * Local realignment and base quality score recalibration (GATK [v4.1.0.0])
 * Generate pileup files with SAMttools (mpileup)